Rising 6th Grade Information

 Sixth-grade students experience English language arts through exploration of communication and author’s craft.
 This emphasis allows students to study those structures (systems) and styles (communication) that authors use to communicate ideas about the world.
 As such, students read extensively from a variety of genres, including fiction, narrative nonfiction, nonfiction, and poetry and transfer what they learn about those genres to their own writing and speaking.
 Students write for a variety of audiences and purposes, using narrative and expository forms.
 Additional emphasis is placed on continuing to build comprehension strategies, understanding Latin roots for vocabulary development, and using correct punctuation and grammar.
 A focus on systems reinforces students’ developmental processes in word study and fluency and their continued growth as readers and writers.
 Each grade also uses a second concept as a focusing lens through which students gain deeper understanding of elements of language and literature.
 Additionally, courses are designed to incorporate a balanced literacy diet that includes the components of fluency, word study, comprehension, and writing.

-Math 6: Year-Long - Levels: Advanced and Compacted
+Math 6: Year-Long - Levels: Math 6 and Compacted Math 6

 Students in the middle grades use problem solving, mathematical communication, mathematical reasoning, connections, and representations to integrate understanding within this strand and across all the strands.
 Students in the middle grades focus on mastering rational numbers.
 Rational numbers play a critical role in the development of proportional reasoning and advanced mathematical thinking.
 The study of rational numbers builds on the understanding of whole numbers, fractions, and decimals developed by students in the elementary grades.
 Proportional reasoning is the key to making connections to most middle school mathematics topics.
 Students develop an understanding of integers and rational numbers by using concrete, pictorial, and abstract representations.
 They learn how to use equivalent representations of fractions, decimals, and percents and recognize the advantages and disadvantages of each type of representation.
 Flexible thinking about rational-number representations is encouraged when students solve problems.
 Students develop an understanding of the properties of operations on real numbers through experiences with rational numbers and by applying the order of operations.
 Students use a variety of concrete, pictorial, and abstract representations to develop proportional reasoning skills.
 Ratios and proportions are a major focus of mathematics learning in the middle grades.